Vampire (Dungeons & Dragons): Reception

 Rob Bricken of io9 identified the vampire as one of "The 12 Most Obnoxious Dungeons & Dragons Monsters".
-Detlef Wienecke-Janz and James Lovitt considered the vampire a typical monster of the Bram Stoker-inspired horror-setting of Ravenloft, while Backstab reviewer Philippe Tessier considered it a "classic of D&D".
+A "magical and occult" creature, Detlef Wienecke-Janz and James Lovitt considered the vampire a typical monster of the Bram Stoker-inspired horror-setting of Ravenloft, while Backstab reviewer Philippe Tessier considered it a "classic of D&D".

 Other publishers

 The vampire is fully detailed in Paizo Publishing's book Classic Horrors Revisited (2009), on pages 46–51.